MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 ### [C#](#tab/tabid-csharp)

-A C# host program has multiple components, and works very closely with some components of the QDK, such as the simulators, which are also built on the .NET language.
+A C# host program has multiple components, and works very closely with some components of the QDK, such as the simulators, which are themselves built on C#.

 The Q# compiler works here by generating an equivalently named C# namespace from the Q# namespace in our Q# file.
 It further generates an equivalently named C# class for each of the Q# callables or types defined therein.

-First, we make any classes used in our host program available with `using` statements:
+First, we make any classes used in our host program available with `using` statements, which are roughly analagous to the `open` statements in our Q# file:

 ```csharp
 using System;